Felonies

 • Mayhem and other violent crimes – Penalties vary by statute.

-Baltimore law enforcement agencies dedicate significant resources to investigating and prosecuting these offenses.
-Felony arrests are typically handled by the Baltimore City Circuit Court or Baltimore County Circuit Court, depending on where the alleged crime occurred.
-Our team walks clients through each step, from understanding the specific statute cited to assessing potential penalties and defenses under Maryland law.
+Felony arrests in the Baltimore area are handled by either the Circuit Court for Baltimore City or the Baltimore County Circuit Court, depending on where the alleged offense occurred.
+We walk clients through each step, from understanding the specific statute cited to assessing potential penalties and available defenses under Maryland law.

-How Do Felony Cases Move Through the Baltimore Court System?
+How Felony Cases Move Through the Baltimore Court System

-Felony cases in Baltimore typically begin with an arrest and booking, followed by an initial appearance or bail hearing before a judge or commissioner.
+Every felony case begins with arrest and booking, followed by an initial appearance or bail hearing before a judge or commissioner.
+Judges weigh criminal history, community ties, and employment when setting bail conditions.
+From there, the case proceeds through a defined sequence of stages.

-• Preliminary hearing – Determines if sufficient evidence exists for trial.
+• Preliminary hearing – Determines whether sufficient evidence exists to proceed to trial.

-• Indictment or information filing – Serious charges may be presented to a grand jury.
+• Indictment or information filing – Serious charges may be presented to a grand jury for indictment.

-• Pre-trial motions – Your defense attorney can challenge evidence, request dismissals, or negotiate with prosecutors.
+• Pre-trial motions – Defense counsel can challenge evidence, request dismissals, or negotiate with prosecutors.

 • Trial – Conducted before a judge or jury, depending on the case.

-• Sentencing – If convicted, penalties follow Maryland’s statutory guidelines.
+• Sentencing – If convicted, penalties follow Maryland’s statutory sentencing guidelines.

 Building a Strategic Defense for Felony Charges